algosal/point3orless/Implementation-Plan.md

-Here's a step-by-step **technical implementation plan** for your project based on the architecture you want to build.
+Here's a step-by-step **technical implementation plan** for our project based on the architecture we want to build.
 We’ll prioritize components in a logical sequence to make the development process smoother, starting with foundational elements and gradually integrating more complex features.

 ---